gillcaleb/resume_blog/_posts/starlink.md

 ## Bonus Session - Kubernetify
-To give a little backstory, I decided to extend this project a little bit further to practice my kuberentes skills.
-If you're interested you can checkout the code, but the basic components were the django deployment itself (I created a very basic Dockerfile for it), along with a celery, flower, redis, and postgres deployments.
+To give a little backstory, I decided to extend this project a little bit further to practice my kubernetes skills.
+If you're interested you can checkout the code, but the basic components were the Django deployment itself (I created a very basic Dockerfile for it), along with Celery, Flower, Redis, and Postgres deployments.
 The Celery and Redis deployments powered some of my backend tasks (namely updating the constellation positions and occasionally doing a DB pull to refresh the TLE data).
-Of course the postgres deployment was my database.
+Of course the Postgres deployment was my database.

 It took a little bit of time but by the end I was relatively pleased with the results - here's a screen grab of all the resources associated with the project.
-You can find my implementation underneat the /kuberentes folder in the k8s-deploy branch.
+You can find my implementation underneath the /kuberentes folder in the k8s-deploy branch.

 ![kubectl](/assets/blog/starlink/kubectl.jpg)

 ## Wrapping Up
 So there you have it.
 There are tons of ways you can continue to adapt this project (for example, it's desinged to be very easy to change which constellation you want to look it...GPS or satellite TV for instance).
-If nothing else I find this to be a very helpful educational tool when it comes to understanding orbits (difference between LEO vs. geosynchronos etc.).
-I hope you enjoyed it!
+If nothing else I find this to be a very helpful educational tool when it comes to understanding orbits, like the difference between LEO vs. geosynchronos etc. I hope you enjoyed it!